Tempest 2000 Spinner Mod

 Enable Rotary Mode in Tempest 2000

-is simply to bend a paperclip and insert it into the following pins on the 2nd controller port, when you’re at the options screen:
+…but what if you don’t have two controllers?
+There’s two easy tricks you can use.
+One is simply to bend a paperclip and insert it into the following pins on the 2nd controller port, when you’re at the options screen:

 If you’d like to avoid jamming a paperclip into your controller port, another solution is to make a dongle that does the same thing.
 Here’s what you’ll need:

 – One male VGA connector, such as this one.